Table of Contents

 - The rhomboids consist of the rhomboid major and the rhomboid minor.
 They attach to the spine in between the shoulder blades and to the shoulder blades themselves.
-They thus move the shoulder blades together and upward and they additionally rotate them downwards.
+They thus assist in moving the shoulder blades in different ways via retraction, elevation, and downward rotation.

 - The teres major attaches to the humerus and the lower portion of the scapula.
 It aids in internal rotation of the arm and shoulder extension.

 - The levator scapulae attach to the cervical vertebrae and the upper inner portions of the scapulae.
-It assists in shoulder blade elevation and lateral flexion of the neck.
+They assist in shoulder blade elevation and lateral flexion of the neck.

 - The erector spinae attach from the pelvis to the skull along the spine.
 They aid in extending the spine and flexing the spine laterally.

 YouTube videos if curious:

 - The biceps brachii is composed of 2 heads (there can be more at times).
 These attach to different aspects of the scapula as well as the radius and possibly to fascia in the forearm.
 The shoulder attachments seem to aid more in stability of the shoulder as opposed to shoulder flexion; some individuals still think the biceps actively contribute to shoulder flexion.
 Due to the location of the attachment on the forearm the biceps brachii aids in both arm flexion and supination.